Colchicine is an anti-inflammatory medication used to treat Gout and. Sold under the brand names Colcrys, Mitigare, Gloperba and many others.

 There are currently more than 2 million prescriptions per year in the US alone, and it's now a generic medicine in the UK.

-There are at least seven different theories currently under investigation to try to explain how it works.
-It's suggested that it :
+There are at least seven different theories currently under investigation to try to show how it works - none of which has been accepted as a full explanation.
+It's suggested that it might :

 Source : Wikipedia